Henrietta Battier: Writing

 Visiting to London in 1783–4, she acted the role of Lady Rachel Russell in Thomas Stratford's tragedy on the death of William Russell, at the Drury Lane Theatre.
 She also took the opportunity to approach Samuel Johnson to request his advice about publishing a manuscript collection of poems.
 Johnson was encouraging and helped her to build a subscription list.
 He reportedly said to her, "Don't be disheartened my Child, I have been often glad of a Subscription myself."
-Johnson's death in 1784, as well as serious illnesses for both herself and her husband and the death of their son, for whom she published an elegy, in 1789, delayed Battier's plans.
-She had some of her work published along with that of William Preston and others, in A Collection of Poems, Mostly Original, by Several Hands (London: M. Graisberry, by subscription for Joshua Edkins), but The Protected Fugitives did not appear until 1791.
+Johnson's death in 1784, as well as serious illnesses for both herself and her husband and the death of their son Gapard, for whom she published an elegy, in 1789, delayed Battier's plans.

+She had some of her work published along with that of William Preston and others, in A Collection of Poems, Mostly Original, by Several Hands (London: M. Graisberry, by subscription for Joshua Edkins).
+Dedicated to her deceased daughter Mary, The Protected Fugitives did not appear until 1791.
+The volume itself adopted "a domestic and personal tone", Battier describing herself in the preface as "a better housewife than a poet".